 An SPF record is part of the DNS (Domain Name Server) entries for your domain.
 Think of DNS as a publicly accessible record for the internet.
-The SPF record enables you to state publicly that BlueFolder is an authorized sender of email for your domain.
+The SPF record enables you to publicly state that BlueFolder is an authorized sender of email for your domain.
 It is a single line of text that declares which SMTP (Simple Mail Transport Protocol) servers, other than your own, are allowed to send email as if it originated from your domain.

 When an email server receives a message, it usually performs an SPF check to verify that the email came from who it says it did.
-If there isn't a valid SPF record identifying the IP address which sent the email as a sender, some receivers might consider that email spam or a phishing attempt, and flag it as untrustworthy or not display it to your customers at all.
+If there isn't a valid SPF record identifying the IP address, which sent the email as a sender, some receivers might consider that email spam or a phishing attempt, and flag it as untrustworthy or not display it to your customers at all.

 Do I Need An SPF Record?